 The Student Conduct Administrator administers the Student Conduct Process.
 The Dean of Students or designee will designate and maintain oversight of the Student Conduct Administrators on each of the University’s campuses, both domestic and international.
 The Student Conduct Administrator is responsible to ensure that all student conduct proceedings are carried out in accordance with University policy and procedures.

-This Student Conduct Process does apply to all locations of the University including all domestic and international campuses.
-The University may also address student behavior that occurs off campus, if that behavior may be considered a violation of any University policy.
-An individual may still be subject to the Student Conduct Process even if the individual withdraws from the university, is no longer enrolled in classes, or subsequently fails to meet the definition of a student while a disciplinary matter is pending.
+This Student Conduct Process does apply to all locations of the University, including all domestic and international campuses.
+The University may also address behavior that occurs off campus, if that behavior may be considered a violation of any University policy.
+An individual may still be subject to the Student Conduct Process even if the individual withdraws from the University, is no longer enrolled in classes, or subsequently fails to meet the definition of a student while a disciplinary matter is pending.

 At St. John’s University, we are fortunate and proud to reside in one of our country’s most diverse places — New York City.
 Our Mission and strong commitment to our Core Values support and direct the University’s response to bias-related incidents.
 It is imperative for St. John’s University to be an institution where all members of our community feel safe to acquire knowledge and to pursue their academic interests.
 In order to support the learning environment appropriately, St. John’s University shall not tolerate bias-related offenses in our community.